Updated: August 3, 2023, at 1:29 p.m.

 - Hyperthermia (fever)

 During detox, untreated DTs can provoke a stroke or a heart attack and lead to death.
-However, the staff at a rehab center like Landmark Recovery might recommend the use of medication-assisted treatment (MAT) to help manage withdrawal symptoms and avoid fatal conditions.
+However, alcohol and drug rehab centers like Landmark Recovery might recommend medication-assisted treatment (MAT) to help manage withdrawal symptoms and avoid fatal conditions.

 4 tips for detoxing at home